 My goal is to keep my family and me healthy.
 My daughter, in particular, concerns me.
 She is a girly-girl at heart, so I don’t even try to keep her away from my lip gloss.
 Instead, I keep it clean, so I don’t have to worry about it when she’s rummaging through my purse for something pretty.

-In the next few posts I’ll write about how the skin care industry is changing, and some ideas for buying less toxic stuff.
+In the next few posts I’ll write about how the skin care industry is changing, and some ideas for buying natural skin care products instead.
 Stay tuned.